zianwar/plaid-get-token/README.md

 >Start a local server at [http://localhost:3333](http://localhost:3333) which you can visit in your browser and go through the authentication flow.
 Once you've linked the bank, its associated access token will be saved in the path you provided `<output_token_path>`.
 This process needs to be repeated for each bank you want to connect.
 Make sure to run each with a different `account` name.

-- After than you can use your access token, to talk with the [Plaid API](https://plaid.com/docs/) to retreive your balance, transactions....
+- After than you can use your access token, to talk with the [Plaid API](https://plaid.com/docs/) to retrieve your balance, transactions....